guoxx/DX12Demo/README.md

 ## How to setup the projects

-ProtoLabNG.sln is for XBone, I don't maintain it anymore, will be delete later.
-ProtoLabNG_Win10.sln is working for now and will be maintained in future.

-Before you launch this project, here are few steps that you need to do.
+Here are few steps to setup the project.

 1. Set working directory as $(OutDir)